Glossary

 D

-• DNF Rate: The rate at which cars do not finish a race for any reason; it can be broken down into Crash Rate, Car Failure Rate, and Other Rate.
+• DNF: Count of when a car fails to finish a race for any reason; it can be broken down into DNFc, DNFm and DNFo.

 G